Javeed004/kovai.co-task/README.md

 - Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots were created for all target attributes to determine appropriate model orders.

 ## Model Development and Results
-Five ARIMA models were fit to different routes with the following configurations and evaluation results:
+Five models were fit to different routes with the following configurations and evaluation results:

 | Route          | Model           | MAE (Mean Absolute Error) |
 |----------------|-----------------|---------------------------|